jobbe99/Syrus-Broken-Link/readme.md

 ## Installation

-Simply [download the zip](https://github.com/jobbe99/Syrus-Broken-Link/archive/master.zip) and install it like any other wordpress plugin
+Simply [download the zip](https://github.com/jobbe99/Syrus-Broken-Link/archive/master.zip) and install it like any other wordpress plugin.

 ## Frequently Asked Questions
 None yet!

 ## Screenshots
-Our team is still making pics.
+Our team is still taking pics.

 ## Changelog
  1.1
-* Ultima Versione stabile
+* Last stable version so far!

 ## Upgrade Notice
  1.1
-Ultima Versione stabile
+* Last stable version so far!